ZadeAbhishek/VBAD-MASS/readme.md

-# Voice Based Answer Evaluation Using NLP and ML
+# Voice Based Answer Detection And Evaluation Using NLP and ML
 ## ( We are currently under development Group 2)

 [![N|Development](statics/img/BlitzWar.png)]()